 - The Realtor took the Southern Belle to see a house.
 Before they went inside he spoke at length about the many amenities the house had.
 He mentioned the central heating/air conditioning that had just been installed.
 He boasted about the professional quality kitchen.
 He went on about the huge closets, vaulted ceilings, and the built-in sauna and hot-tub.
 "Why," he said proudly, "This house hasn't a flaw!"
 "It hasn't a flaw?"
 The Belle drawled.
 "Well then what do y'all walk awn?"

 - A Southern belle, having moved to a big city in the north, visits a stationary store and asks for some rotten pepper.
 The owner tells her that he doesn't carry that sort of thing and directs her to the nearest grocery store.
 She thanks him and is about to leave; but then he asks, "If you don't mind the question, why do you specifically want rotten pepper?"
 "To raght home on."

-Guest: What right do you have to be here?
+Nabors: What right do you have to be here?

-Guest: Put up your hands!
+Nabors: Put up your hands!

 New Zealand/Australian English